convo-lang/convo-lang/docs/learn-convo-lang.md

 **Coming Soon**

 ## Language Basics
-Convo-lang consists of a few simple building blocks, Content Message, Functions, Top Level Statements, Variables, Tags and Comments.
-By combining these building blocks Convo-lang allows you to create interactive, multi-modal conversations between humans and LLMs.
+Convo-Lang consists of a few simple building blocks, Content Message, Functions, Top Level Statements, Variables, Tags and Comments.
+By combining these building blocks Convo-Lang allows you to create interactive, multi-modal conversations between humans and LLMs.
 These conversations.

 - Content Message - Textual and multi-modal messages shared between humans and LLMs
-- Comments - There are 2 type of comments in Convo-lang, Document Comment and Coding Comments
+- Comments - There are 2 type of comments in Convo-Lang, Document Comment and Coding Comments
     - Documenting Comments - Used to document functions and data structures for LLMs.
 Documenting Comments start with a (`#`) character .
     - Coding Comments - Used to level comments about code or messages.
 LLMs are not aware of coding comments.
 Coding Comments start the (`//`)
 - Top Level Statements - Blocks of executable statements that can define variables, data structures and execute arbitrary code